nisayrdglll/denemee/README.md

       <li>Accept the license agreement.</li>
       <li>Select the installation type.
 Usually, you should choose the "Typical" installation option.</li>
       <li>Specify the installation location.
 You can accept the default value or choose a different location.</li>
       <li>Select the required components.
-Besides the Apache HTTP Server, you can choose optional modules or features.</li>
+Besides the GOO Web Server, you can choose optional modules or features.</li>
       <li>Start the installation and wait for it to complete.</li>
     </ul>
   </li>
-  <li>Once the installation is complete, the Goo Web Server will be successfully installed.
+  <li>Once the installation is complete, the GOO Web Server will be successfully installed.
 You can find the installed directory by navigating to the location you specified during the installation process.</li>
   <li>Customize your server by editing  configuration file (httpd.conf).
 This file is typically located in the "conf" subdirectory of the installation directory.</li>
-  <li>Start the Goo Web Server.
+  <li>Start the GOO Web Server.
 You can start it by running the startup file or managing services.</li>
-  <li>Verify that the Goo Web Server is running by visiting <a href="http://localhost">http://localhost</a> in your browser.
+  <li>Verify that the GOO Web Server is running by visiting <a href="http://localhost">http://localhost</a> in your browser.
 By default, You should see the GOO Web Server 3.2.8 installation page with the configuration settings.</li>
 </ol>
 </div>
 <hr>